 JEMPERLI can cause immune-mediated pneumonitis, which can be fatal.
-In patients treated with other PD-1/PD-L1-blocking antibodies, the incidence of pneumonitis is higher in patients who have received prior thoracic radiation.
+The incidence of pneumonitis in patients receiving PD-1/PD-L1 inhibitors, including JEMPERLI, may be increased in patients who have received prior thoracic radiation.

-Immune-mediated pneumonitis occurred in 1.4% (7/515) of patients receiving JEMPERLI, including Grade 2 (1.2%) and Grade 3 (0.2%) pneumonitis.
-Pneumonitis led to discontinuation of JEMPERLI in 0.6% patients.
+Immune-mediated pneumonitis occurred in 1.1% (5/444) of patients receiving JEMPERLI, including Grade 2 (0.9%) and Grade 3 (0.2%) pneumonitis.
+Pneumonitis led to discontinuation of JEMPERLI in 0.7% patients.

 Systemic corticosteroids were required in all patients with pneumonitis.
-Pneumonitis resolved in 86% of the 7 patients.
-Two patients reinitiated JEMPERLI after symptom improvement; of these, 1 patient had recurrence of pneumonitis.
+Pneumonitis resolved in 80% of the 5 patients.
+Three patients reinitiated JEMPERLI after symptom improvement; of these 33% had recurrence of pneumonitis.